-To start, you saw the parts with which you want to make the castle joint to the correct length.
+To start building this 3-way wood joint, you saw the parts with which you want to make the castle joint to the correct length.

 Earlier in the blog, I already mentioned that you should use wood that is thick enough to ensure the strength of the connection.

-Converted quickly, it means that you can get started with wood that has a minimum thickness of 6 cm or 2.36 inches.
+Converted quickly, it means that you can get started with wood that has a minimum thickness of 2.36 inches (ca. 6 cm).

 Don’t just use any wood glue for your projects!